IBM/telco-network-cloud-drivers/content/user-guides/cicd/developing-a-project/developing-new-vnf.md

 Design the VNF or Network Service  Descriptor

-- Log into the TNCO UI
+- Log into the TNC-O UI
 - Go to the 'Assembly Designer' and open the descriptor with your project name.
 - **Select Add Element** and add resource elements that should be contained in your design.
 For a Network Service this can be VNFs or other Network Services.
 For VNFs this will be VNFCs/resource descriptors.
 - Edit the descriptors: